votingworks/vxsuite-complete-system/README.md

 # Vx Complete System

-This repository is used to download a set of components (bms, bas, ems, bsd, module-\*) that are consistent with each other in terms of compatibility and versioning.
+This repository is used to download a set of components that are consistent with each other in terms of compatibility and versioning.
 This repository has all the components and scripts to run each machine (BMD, BAS, BSD, EMS).

 ## Hardware and OS